souravsaraf123/ngx-check-internet/projects/ngx-check-internet/README.md

 # Ngx-Check-Internet (Angular v2+)

-> Detects whether browser has an active internet connection or not in Angular application.
+> Subscribe to internet connection changes (in browser) in Angular2+ application.

 ## Demo